aiyadc/TimeBook/README.md

 # TimeBook

-Time Book is a book to record the time you want to restore in a instresting style.
+Time Book is a book to record the time you want to restore in an interesting style.

 It has a canvas with many features like PhotoShop and it can be use on both PC and mobile terminal.And the system  can use by any user who had registered in the system.
 If you are interesting in it, so happy to invite you to fork it and finish with me~